cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 **`--commission-rate`**

-The commission rate on block rewards and fees charged to **delegators**.
+This is the commission fee charged to **delegators**.
+This can change once every day up to its `commission-max-change-rate` and without exceeding the `commission-max-rate`.

 **`--commission-max-rate`**